tamarans7171/secure-messaging-app/README.md

   - SSE and all HTTP endpoints are over TLS.

 - Encryption at Rest (Recommendation):
-  - The current `Message` model stores plaintext content.
-For the exercise requirement “encrypted at rest,” implement AES-256-GCM using a server-held key (e.g., `MESSAGE_AES_KEY`), storing `iv`, `ciphertext`, and `authTag` per message, and decrypting for authorized reads.
+ - Encryption at Rest:
+  - The server encrypts messages at rest using AES-256-GCM and stores `iv`, `ciphertext`, and `authTag` per message.
+The encryption key is read from the environment variable `MESSAGE_AES_KEY` (base64-encoded 32 bytes).
+If not set, the server will generate a volatile key on startup — this preserves encryption within a single process but is not suitable for persistent multi-process deployments.
+For production use set `MESSAGE_AES_KEY` to a secure base64-encoded 32-byte value.

 - Hybrid Crypto (Recommendation):
   - RSA is not suitable for large payloads.
 Prefer hybrid encryption: encrypt the message with AES-GCM, then wrap the AES key with RSA (OAEP preferred), enabling longer messages and modern security.